ourchosenname/ourchosenname/content/pages/index.md

       - title: Our Leader
         subtitle: Aley O’Mara, PhD (they/them)
         content: |-
-          **Education is everything** .
+          Education is everything.
 Aley O’Mara has spent over a decade teaching and researching LGBTQIA+ issues.
 As a professional development trainer at Syracuse University, they created and led sessions on learning and using gender pronouns and building supportive workplaces and classrooms for trans staff and students.

           > **Lorem ipsum”**